PrajwalMReddy/Pulsar/doc/syntax.md

 var a = 0; // Assigns the value 0 to the variable a.
 ```
-Explicit type annotations and null safety will be added soon.
+Explicit type annotations will be added soon.

 ## If/Else Statements
 ```rust